|

 Understanding your vehicle's warning lights and their urgency levels is crucial for maintaining your car's health and safety on the road.
 Always refer to your vehicle's owner's manual for model-specific information and adhere to the color-coded urgency system to prioritise issues effectively.

-Previous: Buying a Used Car: Why checking the service history is important
+Previous: Why checking the service history is important when buying a used car